June 1, 2018

 Insurer Can Commence Power of Sale Proceeding By Way of Subrogation on Behalf of Insured Mortgagee

-Mikel Pearce and Brett Stephenson of DWF’s Toronto office were recently successful in the Ontario Court of Appeal in responding to an appeal in Hanson v Totten Insurance Group Inc.
+Brett Stephenson of Dolden Wallace Folick’s Toronto office was recently successful in the Ontario Court of Appeal in responding to an appeal in Hanson v Totten Insurance Group Inc.

 In Hansen, the Ontario Court of Appeal held that if a mortgagor fails to secure property insurance, a mortgagee can obtain insurance to protect its own interest.
 Further, where a loss occurs and an insurer provides payment under an insurance policy, the insurer is then subrogated to all rights of recovery of the insured and may bring an action to enforce such rights.